Introduction

 Constant bickering in a marriage might seem like a standard part of the relationship territory, but did you know it could take a toll on your health?
 That familiar squabbling could lead to some serious health issues, and here’s why you might want to reconsider those endless arguments.

-Ever heard of leaky gut syndrome?
+Have you ever heard of leaky gut syndrome?
 Sounds pretty unpleasant, right?
 Well, it turns out that constant bickering can cause just that.
-As it turns out, inside our bellies, there's this extensive lining in our gut that's like a security guard—keeping the good stuff in and the bad stuff out.
-But when you're always at each other's throats, that lining gets worn down.
-Eventually, it develops holes, letting all sorts of nasties like bacteria and toxins slip through into your bloodstream.
+As it turns out, inside our bellies, this extensive lining in our gut is like a security guard—keeping the good stuff in and the bad stuff out.
+But that lining gets worn down when you’re always at each other’s throats.
+Eventually, it develops holes, letting all sorts of nasties like bacteria and toxins slip into your bloodstream.
 Not exactly a pleasant houseguest!

 Inflammation

 Now, why should you care about this?
-Because it's not just about a grumbling tummy.
-It's about triggering inflammation and messing with the balance of good bacteria in your gut.
-And guess what?
+Because it’s not just about a grumbling tummy.
+It’s about triggering inflammation and messing with the balance of good bacteria in your gut.
 These issues might go way beyond your belly—they could spark more significant health problems.

-Researchers found that couples who engage in constant bickering had higher levels of biomarkers linked to leaky gut and inflammation throughout their bodies.
+Researchers found that couples who constantly bicker had higher biomarkers linked to leaky gut and inflammation throughout their bodies.
 That means those squabbles might be setting the stage for chronic diseases like heart problems and diabetes.
-And while this problem worsens with age, the subjects tested were in their 30's.
-Not exactly the kind of relationship souvenir you'd want, right?
+While this problem worsens with age, the subjects tested were in their 30s.
+Not exactly the kind of relationship souvenir you’d want, right?

 But here’s the kicker.
 It’s not just about the arguments.
 It’s about how those arguments play out.
 The more aggressive the bickering, the worse it is for your health.
 The study even showed that couples who had more hostile conversations took longer to heal from physical wounds.
 That’s right—even your body’s healing abilities get thrown off when things get too intense.